Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```
 **join(separator)**

 We are jumping ahead to an array method here.
 The logical opposite of a "split" operation is a "join".
 These twin operations are available in most languages.
-In JS arrays have a join() method for this.
+In JS arrays have a join() method.

 ```javascript
 var str = "cool.image.jpg";